pablofcastro/AKR/README.md

 Kh(A,B) >= Q

-Intuitively, it says that an agent knows how to satisfy B from A, given a collection of perceptions.
+Intuitively, it says that an agent knows how to satisfy B from A, given a  perception captured by means of a collection of regular expressions.

 # Installing the tool in TACAS Virtual Machine